 Mobile markets have allowed many new developers to begin offering gaming at all levels, from casual to hardcore.
 Research by MobiThinking revealed that games account for 145/300 of the top apps available on iTunes, and 116/300 of the top apps on Google Play.
 Revenues for apps and games are estimated at $25 billion in 2013 alone – a figure that’s set to triple by 2017.

 Thanks to this, even companies and developers who had previously seen success in other industries have begun closing in on the mobile market.
 The online gambling industry recently made great strides when some companies were granted licenses to operate in New Jersey, Nevada, and Delaware, but the expansion hasn’t ended yet.
 Online gambling companies have already released simple slot game simulations and other games that rely on luck, but the push for better quality mobile games is felt across all sectors.
 Some companies have been successful in this endeavor, while some have not.

 Bwin.party, who released their partypoker iPhone app last year, says that one of the main points hopefuls needed to develop for any mobile app to be successful was ease-of-access.
+It became clear that if consumers spent too much time due to lag in going to this page or that page, that the fumbling and waiting would cost these platforms greatly.
 Connectivity remains to be one of the best features of mobile gaming, and with mobile games, players expect faster, smoother gameplay and results.
 To address this, bwin.party decked out a Fast Forward type of game specifically for their mobile users – a feature clearly lacking from the apps that had failed.
+M

 Did this tutorial help you?